Comprehensive Guide to Starting a Bar in 10 Steps.

 10. Install a POS system

 Finally, it is highly imperative that you put money into an efficient POS system before starting a bar.
-The point of sales system will not only safeguard you from theft, but will also speed up your work behind the bar as well as the kitchen.
+The point-of-sales system will not only safeguard you from theft, but will also speed up your work behind the bar as well as in the kitchen.

 Whether you run a high-volume bar or a local pub, there are numerous POS systems that are customized for your setup.
 A smart POS system is critical for the success of your bar business from the start!